tlswg/tls13-spec/draft-ietf-tls-tls13.md

 hash
 : This field indicates the hash algorithms which may be used.
-The values indicate support for unhashed data, MD5 {{RFC1321}}, SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
+The values indicate support for unhashed data, SHA-1, SHA-256, SHA-384, and SHA-512 {{SHS}}, respectively.
 The "none" value is provided for future extensibility, in case of a signature algorithm which does not require hashing before signing.
-  The use of MD5, SHA-1, and SHA-224 are deprecated.
-The md5_RESERVED
-  and sha224_RESERVED values MUST NOT be offered by any implementations.
-  The sha1_RESERVED value SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.
+Previous versions of TLS supported MD5 and SHA-1.
+These algorithms are now deprecated and MUST NOT be offered by TLS 1.3 implementations.
+SHA-1 SHOULD NOT be offered, however clients willing to negotiate use of TLS 1.2 MAY offer support for SHA-1 for backwards compatibility with old servers.

 signature
 : This field indicates the signature algorithm that may be used.
-  The values indicate anonymous signatures, RSASSA-PKCS1-v1_5,
+  The values indicate RSASSA-PKCS1-v1_5,
-  {{RFC3447}}, DSA {{DSS}}, ECDSA {{ECDSA}}, and RSASSA-PSS
+  {{RFC3447}}, ECDSA {{ECDSA}}, and RSASSA-PSS
   {{RFC3447}} respectively.
 Because all RSA signatures used in signed TLS handshake messages (see {{digital-signing}}), as opposed to those in certificates, are RSASSA-PSS, the "rsa" value refers solely to signatures which appear in certificates.
   The use of DSA and anonymous is deprecated.
-The anonymous_RESERVED value was used internally in prior versions of TLS and MUST NOT be offered or negotiated by any implementation of any TLS version.
-  The dsa_RESERVED value is deprecated as of TLS 1.3 and SHOULD NOT be offered or negotiated by any implementation.
+Previous versions of TLS supported DSA.
+DSA is deprecated as of TLS 1.3 and SHOULD NOT be offered or negotiated by any implementation.
 {:br }